ConvAI-Innovations/ailearning/README.md

 **Learn to build Large Language Models from scratch through hands-on coding sessions with AI mentor Sandra!**

 ConvAI Innovations dashboard is a comprehensive educational platform that takes you from Python fundamentals to training your own LLMs.
-Experience interactive learning with real-time AI feedback, text-to-speech guidance, and a structured curriculum covering everything from neural networks to transformer architecture.
+Experience interactive learning with real-time AI feedback powered by Hugging Face Transformers, offline multi-language support via Argostranslate, text-to-speech guidance, and a structured curriculum covering everything from neural networks to transformer architecture.

 ## ✨ Features